import pandas as pd

 Example: What is the causal impact of a positive review on a product click?

-df = pd.read_csv('sample_data/music_seed50.tsv', sep='\t', error_bad_lines=False)
+= pd.read_csv('sample_data/music_seed50.tsv', sep='\t', on_bad_lines='skip') df

-• text: raw text of review
+: raw text of review - rating

-• C_true:confounding categorical variable (1=audio CD, 0=other)
+:confounding categorical variable (1=audio CD, 0=other)

-We'll pretend the true sentiment (i.e., review rating and T_true) is hidden and only use T_ac as the treatment variable.
+We’ll pretend the true sentiment (i.e., review rating and T_true

-Using the text_col parameter, we include the raw review text as another "controlled-for" variable.
+parameter, we include the raw review text as another “controlled-for” variable.

 from causalnlp import CausalInferenceModel